The Biography of Britnee N. Timberlake

 Elected Official, Legislator, Community Advocate, and Humanitarian

-From 2015-2017, as District Three Essex County Freeholder, Timberlake was the legislative leader of one of the largest counties in the State of New Jersey with a budget of over 700 million dollars.
-At the time she was the youngest Freeholder elected in the State and the only current African-American female President of a Freeholder Board.
-While a Freeholder, to level the financial playing field, Timberlake authored an affirmative action law establishing a set-aside and joint venture program to increase economic opportunity for women-owned, minority-owned, and veteran-owned businesses.
-Timberlake also drafted a law requiring banks the County holds taxpayer deposits with to come before the Board to show proof of their efforts to reduce foreclosures, provide loans to entrepreneurs, assist low-to-moderate-income communities, and maintain vacant homes they own.
-Timberlake spearheaded the Essex County Clean Jobs Initiative, a law that is expected to create both job training and placement for Essex County’s unemployed and underemployed residents in the highly specialized and lucrative trade of environmental lead, asbestos, and contamination remediation.
-Furthermore, in a time where public safety has been a national focus, Timberlake successfully advocated for the Sheriff's Department to obtain body cameras for officers.
+During her tenure as Freeholder President, Timberlake authored a revolutionary affirmative action law that established a set-aside and joint venture program to level the financial playing field and increase economic opportunity for women-owned, minority-owned, and veteran-owned businesses.
+Timberlake also created a law that required all banks the county conducts business with to provide evidence of their efforts to reduce foreclosures, provide loans to entrepreneurs, assist low-to-moderate-income communities, and more.
+Additionally, she spearheaded the Essex County Clean Jobs Initiative, a law that established both job training and placement for Essex County’s unemployed and underemployed residents in the highly specialized and lucrative trade of environmental lead, asbestos, and contamination remediation.
+Furthermore, in a time where public safety has been a national focus, Timberlake successfully advocated for the Sheriff's Department to obtain body cameras for all officers.

-Timberlake is the proud daughter of Philip Timberlake and Cathy Walsh Timberlake.
-Her father served as a Sergeant in the U.S. Army's 82nd Airborne while her mother was an educator of the mentally and physically challenged.
-It is through their example of service that she has dedicated her education and professional career to helping people.
+Assemblywoman Timberlake is the proud daughter of Philip Timberlake and Cathy Walsh Timberlake.
+Her father served as a Sergeant in the U.S. Army's 82nd Airborne, and her mother was an educator of the mentally and physically challenged.
+Through their example of service, she has dedicated her education and professional career to helping people.